harrywang/mini-ml/README.md

 # About

-**NOTE**: If you are using Mac with M1 chip, you cannot use autogluon - because autogluon does not support M1 yet!! - you have to comment out the autogluon package from the requirements.txt.
+**NOTE**: If you are using Mac with M1 chip, you cannot use autogluon - because autogluon does not support M1 yet!! - you have to use `requirements-m1.txt` to install packages, which does not include autogluon - you can run the autogluon tutorial using Kaggle link below instead.

 This repo contains the code for my minimalist end-to-end machine learning tutorial.